 I am passionate about long term care issues.
 I and my wife, Susan, (she took the brunt of it) went through it with all four of our parents--hers and mine.
-And at the tender age of 65, I'm confronting the reality of long term care for me.
-Because of our experience, this site and the launch of the National Care Planning Council is our attempt to help other caregivers find information and help.
+And at the tender age of 80, I'm confronting the reality of long term care for me.
+Because of our experience, the launch of the National Care Planning Council is our attempt to help other caregivers find information and help.

 From 1989 to 1992, my mother attended to my father at home.
 He was flat on his back with Parkinson's Disease.
 He was as stiff as a board, couldn't move a muscle, could only whisper, had lost his vision and hearing and had dementia.
 Because his swallowing muscles barely worked, it took us 2 hours to feed him and because of dementia he called out day and night in a terrified whisper.